GithubforBen/AutomatApp/docs.md

 - Success: "Successfully added teacher"
 - Error: "Can't parse JSON"

-**Description:** Adds a new teacher to the system with their personal data, address, and authentication details.
+**Description:** Registers a new teacher with personal information, address, and authentication details.

 ---